The question of how to get fit on a budget has interested me for a long time now.

 Have your trainers seen better days?
 Why not give your trainers a wash instead of buying new ones?

 If you already have a bicycle, why not get on it and ride?
 Instead of taking your car to work, why not cycle instead or put your bike in the car and cycle part way to work?

-If you don’t have a bicycle, they can be costly to buy new.
-I recommend you try to buy second hand on eBay or your local free ad.
+If you don’t have a bicycle, it can be costly to buy new.
+I recommend you try to buy second-hand on eBay or your local free ad.

 Like running, all you really need is a good pair of walking shoes.
 These are the shoes I have currently, and they were comfortable right away.